-33 On 26 November 1999, the Finance Committee approved a commitment to inject \$3,250 million as equity and to provide \$5,619 million as a loan from the Capital Investment Fund to Hongkong International Theme Parks Limited (HKITP), a joint venture company owned by the Government and The Walt Disney Company, to allow HKITP to proceed with the development and operation of Hong Kong Disneyland Resort (HKDL).
-The Finance Committee also approved a non-cash investment of \$4 billion in subordinated equity by the Capital Investment Fund representing land premium for the HKDL Phase I site in Lantau Island.
+34 On 26 November 1999, the Finance Committee approved a commitment to inject \$3,250 million as equity and to provide \$5,619 million as a loan from the Capital Investment Fund to Hongkong International Theme Parks Limited (HKITP), a joint venture company owned by the Government and The Walt Disney Company, to allow HKITP to proceed with the development and operation of Hong Kong Disneyland Resort (HKDL).
+The Finance Committee also approved a non-cash investment of \$4 billion in subordinated equity by the Capital Investment Fund representing land premium for the HKDL Phase 1 site in Lantau Island.
 The subordinated equity shares can be converted to ordinary shares progressively during the life of HKDL depending on operating performance.
 Both the equity injection and loan drawdown were completed.

-34 On 10 July 2009, the Finance Committee approved an increase in Government's equity in HKITP, through conversion of part of the loan to HKITP, subject to the balance of the remaining loan not falling below \$1 billion after the conversion, to allow HKITP to implement a package of arrangements relating to the expansion and operation of HKDL.
+35 On 10 July 2009, the Finance Committee approved an increase in Government's equity in HKITP, through conversion of part of the loan to HKITP, subject to the balance of the remaining loan not falling below \$1 billion after the conversion, to allow HKITP to implement a package of arrangements relating to the expansion and operation of HKDL.
 The conversion was completed.

-35 On 11 July 2014, the Finance Committee approved an increase in Government's equity in HKITP through conversion of part of the loan to HKITP up to \$1,700 million and a new term loan not exceeding \$808,500,000 to allow HKITP to implement a new hotel development project at the HKDL.
-Conversion of the loan of \$1,700 million was completed in 2016.
-HKITP expects that drawdown of the new term loan will be completed by 2017-18.
+36 On 11 July 2014, the Finance Committee approved an increase in Government's equity in HKITP through conversion of part of the loan to HKITP up to \$1,700 million and a new term loan not exceeding \$808,500,000 to allow HKITP to implement a new hotel development project at the HKDL.
+Conversion of the loan of \$1,700 million had been completed.
+As at 31 March 2017, HKITP had drawn down the new term loan of \$700 million.